DiedrichsenLab/Functional_Fusion/docs/02atlas.rst

 Atlas Spaces
 ------------
 Each Atlas is defined in a specific space.
-The atlas space defines how data is being transformed between Native space and the atlas, or between different atlases. ``Function_Fusion`` follows the convention of atlas space naming used in [Templateflow.org](https://www.templateflow.org/).
+The atlas space defines how data is transformed between Native space and the atlas, or between different atlases. ``Function_Fusion`` follows the convention of atlas space naming used in [Templateflow.org](https://www.templateflow.org/).

 The following spaces are defined so far:
     * ``MNI152NLin6Asym``: MNI152NLin6Asym space, standard MNI space template in FSL